Best Energy Gels and Hydration for Long-Distance Running

 How to Use Energy Gels and Hydration During a Run

-- Hydration pairing: Take gels with water (unless using isotonic gels) to aid digestion and absorption.
+• Hydration pairing: Always take gels with water (unless using isotonic gels like SIS GO) to aid absorption and prevent stomach upset.

 Disclosure: Some links on this website are Amazon affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.